Isabelle Boffey

 Isabelle Boffey (born 13 April 2000) is a British middle-distance runner.
-A highly successful junior athlete and British indoor champion over 800 metres, she competed for Great Britain at the 2023 World Athletics Championships.
+She was the 2023, 2025 and 2026 British indoor champion in the 800 m and she competed at the 2023 World Championships.
+Her 800 m personal best of 1:57.43, run indoors, ranks her in the ninth all-time for the indoor 800 m and as the second fastest from Great Britain.

+A successful junior, Boffey won gold over 800 m at the 2016 European U18 Championships.
+In 2019, she won gold over both the 800 m and 4×400 m relay at the 2019 European U20 Championships.
+At the 2021 European U20 Championships, she won gold over 800 m.

+Early life and education

+Boffey was born in Enfield, London and attended Dame Alice Owen's School.
+She graduated with a BSc Biomedical Sciences from the University of Birmingham in 2022.

 Career

+2021–2024: Early career

-A member of Enfield & Haringey athletics club, she was a successful junior athlete and completed a "clean sweep" of gold medals in the 800 metres at each of the three age-grade championships in European Athletics – at the 2021 European Under-23 Championships held in Tallinn, the 2019 European U20 Championships in Boras and the 2016 European U18 Championships in Tbilisi.
+A member of Enfield & Haringey athletics club, she was a successful junior athlete and completed a "clean sweep" of gold medals in the 800 metres at each of the three age-grade championships in European Athletics – at the 2021 European Under-23 Championships held in Tallinn, the 2019 European U20 Championships in Borås and the 2016 European U18 Championships in Tbilisi.
 She was also part of the England Team at the 2017 Commonwealth Youth Games in the Bahamas.

 She first competed for her country as a senior in the women's 800 metres event at the 2021 European Indoor Championships held in Toruń, Poland, finishing sixth.
 In February 2022, she won the 1000 metres at the Birmingham Indoor Grand Prix.

-In February 2023, as a 22-year-old, she claimed a maiden national title, winning the 800 m at the British Indoor Championships.
+In February 2023, as a 22-year-old, she claimed her first national title, winning the 800 m at the British Indoor Championships.
 She competed at the 2023 European Athletics Indoor Championships, but did not make the final.
 She set a new personal best for the 800 metres in running 1:59.30 in Madrid on 22 July 2023.
 She competed for Great Britain at the 2023 World Athletics Championships, in Budapest, Hungary.
 A grade-two hamstring tear ruled her out of action for the majority of the 2024 season.